Coppola-Aleandro/Coppola-Aleandro/README.md

-- 👋 Hi, I’m @Coppola-Aleandro
+- 👋 Ciao, sono Aleandro Coppola - @the.codingsurfer
-- 👀 I am interested in technology, travel, and games
-- 🌱 I’m currently learning React and Flutter.
+- 👀 Apassionato di tecnologia e viaggi
-- 💞️ I' m looking to collaborate as a Full Stack Developer
+- 💻 Full stack Developer & Nomade digitale
-- 📫 How to reach me:
+- 🚀 Pronto a collaborare
-📧 coppola.aleandro@gmail.com
+📧 coppola.aleandro@gmail.com - sviluppo@aleandrocoppola.it
 📱 +39 3203271935
+🌍 aleandrocoppola.it

 <!---
 Coppola-Aleandro/Coppola-Aleandro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.